-Since KeyStore file is nothing but a password protected private key, you will be asked the same password that you used in Step 2 to unlock the KeyStore file.
-See Image below.
+Since the KeyStore file is nothing but a password protected the private key, you will be asked the same password that you used in Step 2 to unlock the KeyStore file.
+See the Image below.

 After following all the steps above, you will be granted access to your wallet.